doubtfire-lms/doubtfire.io/guides/developer/overview.md

 ![Auth API](/guides/overview/auth-api.png)

-Then click on "POST" to sign in, using:
+Then click on `POST /api/auth` to sign in, using:

 ```
 username: aadmin